Blogs

 Conclusion

 Finding coverage that was missed during intake is a reliable way to reduce uncompensated care.
-By moving away from manual verification and using automated discovery, your practice can secure payments that would otherwise remain unbilled.
-This transition improves your revenue results and provides a better financial experience for your patients.
+Coverage missed during intake is a recoverable revenue problem.
+By moving away from manual verification and deploying automated discovery, health systems can secure payments that would otherwise remain unbilled, while reducing patient burden and improving financial performance across the board.

 Carlie Pennington